We love the river and field views in Upper Makefield. Many of us settled here just for the view!

 Today, nearly 40 percent of Upper Makefield’s land is permanently preserved from development.
 That’s because, for over 2 decades, Upper Makefield officials and residents worked actively with developers, county government, and nonprofit preservation organizations to conserve open space.
 Maintaining Upper Makefield’s gorgeous viewshed requires ongoing coordination among property owners and Township officials.

 Ongoing Township programs encourage residents to help us protect the fragile lands along our creeks and tributaries of the Delaware River.
-The Tree Grant Program reimburses residents for trees and deer-protective fencing.
+The Tree Grant Program.
 Our Stormwater Management Program includes education and resources for residents to maintain and prevent pollutant discharge, and the Riparian Restoration and Preservation Grant Program helps fund qualifying riparian restoration projects.Read More